 For my basic setup, I use a simple, Amazon Basics tripod, a backdrop stand, white backdrop paper, and clips to weigh the paper down, so it stays in place.
 I use Neewer softbox lights have more control over the lighting in the room and a Rode Videomic external microphone for the camera.
 Right now, I’m doing all the editing in iMovie and using it to add the text overlay.
 In the future, I may move to another program but for the moment, it suits my needs, and there’s no extra cost associated with the program since it’s already on my computer.

 You can see the difference in video production quality in the clip below.

-It made sense for my business and was within budget to go ahead and invest in the set up this year.
+It made sense for my business and was within budget to go ahead and invest in the setup this year.
 If you’re not sure or not there yet, start with your phone, a desk lamp, and a simple, neat backdrop and see what happens.
-If you find you enjoy video and it drives business for you, then invest in more.
+If you find you enjoy the video and it drives business for you, then invest in more.

 I was lucky, I studied broadcast journalism in college and took videography courses.
 I’ve done stand-ups and reporting, and videography before so I’m pretty familiar with what you need to do to be on camera.
 And even with all that background, it’s still a little intimidating to go back to that after so many years!

 I also am a hobby photographer and have many of the studio items I need.
 When it came time to invest in the final pieces for my video studio, I only needed a few things.
 To do this, I bought a new mic, lighting kit, phone tripod, and Bluetooth button for my phone.
 I had everything else.

 Only you can decide what’s right for your business.
 If you’re still thinking about it and trying to decide what to do, check out this blog post I recently wrote on why video is important to your business.